CalebTalley2024/Closed-Hashing-and-Dijkstra-s-Algorithm/ReadMe.md

 - Problem: remember to change the isValid function to work for the Poe txt file, NOT Raven
 # Q3 - ~ 3-4 hrs

-# Q4: Dijsktra's Algorithm
+# Q4: Dijsktra's Algorithm - Bonus
-# Q4 ~ 4-5 hrs
+- When typing input, make sure to Only use single Capital letters
-- iterate through every option till you find the best path
+- Easter Egg: When you go from the first node (A) and the last node (D), the sequence is "[A, R, T, S, K, J, I, D]", which is "Dijkstra" spelled backwards

 Hash table cannot have null vals while hashmap can